 Summarize the Critical Role and Responsibilities of Hospice Caregivers

-Hospice caregivers play an indispensable role in providing compassionate care and support to terminally ill patients.
+Hospice caregivers play an indispensable role in providing compassionate care and support to terminally ill patients, as both hospice care and palliative care focus on the comfort, care, and quality of life of individuals with a serious illness.
+For more information, visit this resource.
 Their responsibilities encompass a wide range of tasks, including personal care, medication management, medical care, emotional and spiritual support, and practical household duties.
 By ensuring that the dying person’s wishes are respected and that they are comfortable and pain-free, hospice caregivers significantly contribute to the quality of life during the end-of-life process.

 Highlight the Support Provided by the Hospice Care Team